What is ITV?

 In addition to the flagship terrestrial service ITV1, the ITV network includes ITV2, ITV3, ITV4 and CiTV the first dedicated commercial children’s channel.

 ITV operates 15 individual regional licences, each reflecting regional variations in consumer demand and identity.
-Eleven of the ITV licences are owned by ITV plc with the remainder being owned by STV (Scotland - two licences), Channel TV (Channel Islands) and Ulster TV (Northern Ireland).
+ITV plc owns 13 of the 15 ITV licences, with the remaining 2 licences being owned by STV in Scotland.

 ITV first began broadcasting in the London area on Channel 3 in 1955.
 By 1973 there were 15 separate Channel 3 regional broadcasting licences.

-The ITV network has historically been owned by a number of individual companies, each administering services for Channel 3 on a regional basis.
+The ITV network was historically been owned by a number of individual companies, each administering services for Channel 3 on a regional basis.

 The first ‘ITV’ franchises were awarded in 1954 by the Independent Television Authority (ITA), in London, the Midlands and the North of England.
 The Broadcasting Act 1990 led to a major re-organisation of the networks’ licence obligations and the bidding process, leading to the demise of many well-known Channel 3 licence holders, such as Thames Television.